-- A. Maintenance of required plantings by the owner shall be carried out so as to present a healthy, neat and orderly appearance, free from refuse and debris. - B. To insure proper maintenance and as a condition of Final Site Plan approval, the property owner shall enter into and record with the office of the Oakland County Register of Deeds a Landscape Maintenance Agreement, or include such provisions as part of subdivision restrictions or condominium master deed, each of which shall be approved by the City Attorney. \Such instrument shall identify the minimum plan of maintenance, the person or entity responsible for maintenance, and shall provide the procedure, authority and finance for City cure of breaches by the responsible entity. - C. Such instrument shall also include -provisions that: - i. \\all unhealthy and dead material shall be replaced within one (1)three (3) months year, or the next appropriate planting period, whichever occurs first;

-- ii. -all landscaped areas shall be provided with an irrigation system method of providing water for the landscaping during establishment.
-A permanent irrigation system must be installed if plantings that require a consistent source of water for survival are part of the landscape; - iii. -tree stakes, guy wires and tree wrap are to be removed after one winter season; - iv. -plantings shall be guaranteed for two (2) 2 growing seasons after the date of the acceptance of the installation; and - B.v. \-if grass or weeds exceed the height specified in Chapter 21 of the Novi Code of Ordinances, or if shrubs are allowed to obstruct vision across any portion of the-parking or boulevard islands, or within corner clearance vision zones, and the responsible party is unwilling to rectify the problem, the City will abate such violations and shall assess the cost of such abatement measures in the manner proposed by the developer and approved by the City in such instrument. - D. Responsibility and Certificates of Occupancy.
-The owner of the property subject to the requirements of this Section shall be responsible for installing and maintaining landscaping per the approved final landscape plan as specified in this Section.
-Where the property is occupied by a person other than the owner, the occupant shall also be responsible for maintenance. - -All landscaping work required pursuant to this Section shall be treated as a site improvement for purposes of Sections 7.7.8 and 7.7.9. - PART II.
-Severability.
-Should any section, subdivision, clause, or phrase of this Ordinance be declared by the courts to be invalid, the validity of the Ordinance as a whole, or in part, shall not be affected other than the part invalidated. - PART III.
-Savings Clause.
-The amendment of the Novi Code of Ordinances set forth in this Ordinance does not affect or impair any act done, offense committed, or right accruing, accrued, or acquired or liability, penalty, forfeiture or punishment, pending or incurred prior to the amendment of the Novi Code of Ordinances set forth in this Ordinance. - PART IV.
-Repealer.
-All other Ordinances or parts of Ordinances in conflict herewith are hereby repealed only to the extent necessary to give this Ordinance full force and effect. - PART V. Effective Date: Publication.
-Public hearing having been held hereon pursuant to the provisions of Section 102 of Act 110 of the Public Acts of 2006, as amended, the provisions of this Ordinance shall be published within fifteen (15) days of its adoption by publication of a brief notice in a newspaper circulated in the City of Novi stating the date of enactment and effective date, a brief statement as to its regulatory effect and that a complete copy of the Ordinance is available for public purchase, use and inspection at the office of the City Clerk
+- B. To insure proper maintenance and as a condition of Final Site Plan approval, City shall require the property owner to enter into and record with the office of the Oakland County Register of Deeds a Landscape Maintenance Agreement, or include such provisions as part of subdivision restrictions or condominium master deed, each of which shall be approved by the City Attorney.
+Such instrument shall identify the minimum plan of maintenance, the person or entity responsible for maintenance, and shall provide the procedure, authority and finance for City cure of breaches by the responsible entity.
+Such instrument shall also include provisions that: - i.
+All unhealthy and dead material shall be replaced within three (3) months, or the next appropriate planting period, whichever occurs first; - All landscaped areas shall be provided with a method of providing water for the landscaping during establishment.
+A permanent irrigation system must be installed if plantings that require a consistent source of water for survival are part of the landscape; - iii.
+Tree stakes, guy wires and tree wrap are to be removed after one winter season; - iv.
+Plantings shall be guaranteed for 2 growing seasons after the date of the acceptance of the installation; and - v.
+If grass or weeds exceed the height specified in Chapter 21 of the Novi Code of Ordinances, or if shrubs are allowed to obstruct vision across any portion of parking or boulevard islands, or within corner clearance vision zones, and the responsible party is unwilling to rectify the problem, the City will abate such violations and shall assess the cost of such abatement measures in the manner proposed by the developer and approved by the City in such instrument.